Cubik22/root-install/README.md

 # root-install

-scripts and files to install Arch/Void
+Scripts and files to install Arch/Void